Loin Primal: Cuts, Location, and More

 What are Sub-primal Cuts from the Loin?

-From a naming perspective, these sub-primals and their associated retail cuts are often the most confusing on the entire animal.
+From a naming perspective, these sub-primals and their associated retail cuts are often super confusing to consumers.

 1. Short Loin

-The short loin sub-primal is taken from the front part of the loin.
+The short loin is taken from the front part of the loin.

 This portion runs from the 13th rib (where the beef rib is removed) all the way to the last lumbar vertebrae.